Yehia-Fahmy/pathfinding/README.md

 - end point defined by "X"
 - obsticals defined by "#"

+The algorithm works as follows:
-The algorithm will create a queue to hold all the paths to be taken from the starting path.
+1. Create a queue to hold all the paths to be taken from the starting path

-The algorithm will then take a path from the front of the queue and check to see if it has found the end point.
+2. Take a path from the front of the queue and check to see if it has found the end point

-If it hasnt found the endpoint it will add an extra move to that path and place it at the end of the queue.
+3. If it hasnt found the endpoint it will add an extra move to that path and place it at the end of the queue

-After adding to the queue the algorithm will then repeat with a path that is at the front of the queue.
+4. After adding to the queue the algorithm will then repeat with a path that is at the front of the queue